seanbao/mnemonas/docs/api-reference.en.md

 }
 ```

 `quota_bytes = 0` means unlimited.
-When it is greater than zero, server-side quota checks apply to non-admin Web/API uploads, copies, trash restores, and WebDAV PUT/COPY writes when `webdav.auth_type = "users"`.
-Checks use the current logical size under the user's `home_dir`.
+When it is greater than zero, server-side quota checks apply to non-admin Web/API uploads, copies, moves, trash restores, and WebDAV PUT/COPY/MOVE writes when `webdav.auth_type = "users"` and the write target is inside that user's `home_dir`.
+Checks use the current logical size under the `home_dir`; use `storage.directory_quotas` to limit shared directories.
 Exceeding quota returns `507 Insufficient Storage` with code `QUOTA_EXCEEDED` and details containing `used_bytes`, `quota_bytes`, `required_bytes`, and `available_bytes`.
-When alert channels are enabled, Web/API upload, copy, and trash-restore quota denials also send a `quota_exceeded` warning event with user, home directory, operation, target path, and quota byte details.
+When alert channels are enabled, Web/API upload, copy, move, and trash-restore quota denials also send a `quota_exceeded` warning event with user, home directory, operation, target path, and quota byte details.

 `storage.directory_quotas` can define hard limits for MnemoNAS logical directories.
 Matching Web/API uploads, copies, moves, trash restores, version restores, and WebDAV PUT/COPY/MOVE operations return the same `QUOTA_EXCEEDED` code and add `quota_type="directory"` plus `quota_path` to `details`.
 Web/API directory quota denials also emit `quota_exceeded` alert events.